-Our Texas mule deer hunting packages are set up to take the work out of the hunt so that your mule deer hunting experience is all pleasure with little hassle.
+Wildlife Systems’ mule deer hunting packages are set up to take the work out of the hunt so that your experience is all pleasure with little hassle.
 Each of these hunts are set up as 4 day programs with meals, lodging, guide, as well as skinning, caping of heads, and quartering of meat.
-Hunts on A. S. Gage are set up as a 2x1 guided arrangement with an option for a 1x1 upgrade.
-Click here to go to our pricing page.

-The facility is a modern, well appointed lodge.
+The facilities are modern, well-appointed cabins/lodges.
 No tents here and no roughing it.
-You will be plenty comfortable, fed well, treated right, and provided with a quality desert mule deer hunt.
-Airport shuttle is not provided on these hunts but we will get you detailed directions so you can conveniently reach your mule deer hunting destination.
+You will be comfortable, fed well, treated right, and provided with a quality desert mule deer hunt.
+Airport shuttle is not provided on these hunts, but we will get you detailed directions, so you can conveniently reach your mule deer hunting destination.
 Closest airport is Midland, which is 2.5 hours from your hunting destinations near Marathon.
 We do offer a hunt on one property where the clients stay in Marathon in a cabin and the lunches and dinners are taken at local restaurants.

-Be sure to inquire on adding on a free range aoudad sheep to your mule deer hunt.
+Be sure to inquire about adding on a free-range aoudad sheep to your mule deer hunt.
 Javelinas and predators also roam this country.
 Big country and big smiles.
 What do you say?
 Give us a call at 325-655-0877 to set up your next mule deer hunt.